pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 - **Quality**

 ##### Terms of a statement
 A term of a statement is any class present in the statement.
-Hence, “term” may refer to either the subject or the predicate.
+Hence, "term" may refer to either the subject or the predicate.

 ##### Subject
 The subject is the being or class of beings about which the statement gives some information.
 In other words, the subject is what the statement talks about.